bitcointranscripts/bitcointranscripts/bitcoin-explained/the-block-1-983-702-problem.md

 Sure, do you even do?
 What do you do for this podcast?

+Sjors Provoost: 00:37:16

 Nothing.

-Sjors Provoost: 00:37:16

 Moving on.
-I did actually run a script to check that there are no upreturn transactions before BIP324 activated.
+I did actually run a script to check that there are no `OP_RETURN` transactions before BIP324 activated.

 Aaron van Wirdum: 00:37:26